 According to the National Institute for Ageing, exercise is good for people of any age and can ease symptoms of many chronic conditions.
 Contrary to popular belief, weakness and poor balance are linked to inactivity, rather than age.
 At a certain point, you may be physically incapable of certain exercises for medical reasons, however, if this isn’t the case, then exercise can have amazing benefits to an elderly citizen.
 Here are the top benefits of exercise for the elderly.

 - Adds years to your life

 Exercise has been shown to add years to your life.
-Inactivity and sitting at a desk all day are being termed the ‘new cancer’ because of the negative cardiovascular effects, but regular exercise a few times a week can help add between three and fives years to your life.
+Inactivity and sitting at a desk all day are being termed the ‘new cancer’ because of the negative cardiovascular effects, but regular exercise a few times a week can help add between three and five years to your life.

 - Prevents falls

 Improving muscle strength and bone density can be helpful in reducing the risk of falls as it can also improve balance.
-The WHO (the World Health Organisation, not the band) say regular exercise can reduce the risk of having a hip fracture by 40%.
+The WHO (the World Health Organisation, not the band) says regular exercise can reduce the risk of having a hip fracture by 40%.

 - Reduced risk of stroke or heart attack

-Regular cardiovascular exercise, such as brisk walking, cycling or light housework – anything that raises the heart rate – will increase blood flow to the heart and boost your overall health.
+Regular cardiovascular exercise, such as brisk walking, cycling, or light housework – anything that raises the heart rate – will increase blood flow to the heart and boost your overall health.